 I write songs.
 It's something I've done since I was a teenager.
 It's a theraputic process.
 The main benefit comes from the process itself.
-It's cathartic.
 Most of the time no one hears these songs but me (and maybe the guy who lives upstairs).

 In 2014 I released an Android app created to help capture ideas for songs.
 It's for jotting down ideas for lyrics and recording snippets of audio to go with it: playing guitar, humming a melody, recording an improvisation to review later.

 It works great.
 I put it up for sale for a modest price and over recent years people have been discovering it organically and buying it.
 A growing number of them now use it consistently to record ideas.
 I use it myself often.